matheusbuniotto/ai-code-tutor-os/README.md

 Projects move through four phases (the Inverted Pyramid) before any capability gets checked off:

 1. **Macro topology on paper.** Sketch the invariants and data flow before opening an editor.
 If you cannot explain the failure modes on an index card, writing code only hides the confusion.
-2. **Tracer bullet.** The smallest possible end-to-end slice that compiles and runs.
+2. **Tracer bullet.** The smallest possible end-to-end slice that compiles and runs (Pragmatic Programming inspired).
 The tutor provides the boundary skeleton with named gaps; you write the actual logic.
 3. **Break edges.** Intentionally break it.
 Fuzz boundary conditions, trigger race conditions, cut network connections.
 4. **Architecture note.** One page: invariants, trade-offs, when not to use this design, and what broke along the way.

-What comes out of this lands in a four-layer memory on disk:
+What comes out of this lands in a four-layer memory that can be seen and managed at UI/local:
 - `WORKING_MEMORY.md` — a Markdown profile injected fresh into every model call.
 - `EPISODES.jsonl` — append-only session records (what broke, what was extracted).
 - `ARCS.json` & `EVIDENCES.json` — the skill map and the verified reproduction commands backing it.